MusicMajor

 (Students may not count the same course for two categories)

-History and Culture Category A courses designed to build broad-based knowledge of Western classical repertoires | |
+History and Culture Courses designed to build broad-based knowledge of Western classical repertoires and music outside of the Western classical tradition.

 MUS 280 | Early Music Explorations |